 Several initial themes are proposed:

-After weeks 1-3, in which general and individual topics will be considered and discussed, we may cluster into groups according to themes and mode of work.
-Shared or parallel activities, which may extend beyond week 7, might include: field trips, site visits, laboratory experimentation, archive visits, and training in particular research methods and techniques.
+After weeks 1 and 2, in which general and individual topics will be considered and discussed, we may cluster into groups according to themes and mode of work.
+Shared or parallel activities, which may extend beyond week 7, may include: field recording trips, site visits, laboratory experimentation, archive visits, and training in particular research methods and techniques.

 Do three of the following:

-- Voices and instruments: consider how voices (and vocal practices) and instruments (and instrumental practices) relate to one another.
+- Voices and instruments: consider how voices (and vocal practices) and instruments (and instrumental practices) relate to one another in music.
 Listen to some examples – the choice is yours, but be adventurous – and make some initial comparative notes for us to discuss.

 - In the field: plan a short walk through varied sound environments, making brief notes of what you hear at several points.
 On the return journey, make short (e.g. one-minute) recordings (it would be nice to have fancy equipment but it’s likely that your phone will do) at the same points (and others if you hear something interesting).
 How do your initial observations and your recordings compare?

-- Sound and the visual: look at Cornelius Cardew’s graphic score Treatise (Buffalo, NY: Gallery Upstairs, 1967), which is available as a pdf; select two or three pages and perform them, preferably with friends.
+- Sound and the visual: Check Cornelius Cardew’s graphic score Treatise (Buffalo, NY: Gallery Upstairs, 1967); select two or three pages and perform them, preferably with friends.
 Then compare Treatise, performed by the Cardew Trio with Treatise, An Animated Analysis and Cornelius Cardew's Treatise - Realization (2001) by Shawn Feeney.
 What does the comparison tell you?

 - Read Nicholas Cook, Music: A Very Short Introduction (Oxford: Oxford University Press,1998; revised edition 2000); or two of the recommended articles in the Reading List below.